Wallsified/Spacedust/.github/README.md

 ## Improvements in the (near I hope) future

-- [ ] Somehow I screwed the powermenu buttons, fix that.
 - [ ] Notifications enhancement (use dunst maybe?).
 - [ ] Code-Cleaning (make it more first-contact-readable).
 - [ ] Better Menu (for clicking the awesome button).
-- [ ] Adapt the widgets for a better look.
 - [ ] Find a way the bar actually gets rounded borders.
 - [ ] Maybe make a wiki or something so it's better for new-ricers.
 - [ ] VSCode/Codium theme to go with it.
 (Already On it!)